PjgZSK/note/notes.md

         - `sys/stat.h`
             - `mkdir(const char*, unsigned int mode_t)`
                 - make a dir
+        - `sys/mman.h`
+            - `void* mmap(void* addr, size_t length, int prot, int flag, int fd, off_t offset)`
+                - create a new mapping in the virtual address space of the calling process
+                - `int prot`(memory protection of the mapping)
+                    - `PROT_EXEC`
+                    - `PROT_READ`
+                    - `PROT_WRITE`
+                    - `PROT_NONE`
+                - `int flag`
+                    - `MAP_SHARED`
+                        - share this mapping, Updates to the mapping are visible to other processes mapping the same file and are carried through to the underlying file
+                    - `MAP_PRIVATE`
+                        - create a private copy-on-write mapping, Updates to the mapping are invisible to other processes mapping the same file and are not carried to the underlying file
         - `stdio.h`
             - `perror(const char*)`
                 - print a system error message